 The Spencer Fane Employee Benefits Team devotes a substantial amount of time to its clients’ welfare plans.
 In addition to health plans, these include plans providing educational assistance, dependent care assistance, life insurance, disability coverage, and other welfare benefits.
 Increasingly, we are called upon to assist in developing employee wellness programs that comply with a complex array of federal statutes.

 Designing and implementing “cafeteria plans” – allowing employees to purchase welfare benefits on a pre-tax basis – is also a key component of our practice.
-Most recently, Group members have assisted clients in the evaluation and implementation of consumer-driven health programs, such as flexible spending accounts (“FSAs”), health reimbursement arrangements (“HRAs”), and health savings accounts (“HSAs”).
+In this connection, we assist clients in the evaluation and implementation of consumer-driven health programs, such as flexible spending accounts (“FSAs”), health reimbursement arrangements (“HRAs”), and health savings accounts (“HSAs”).